Divi Tips No.124

-The year 2021 is coming to an end soon and I thought this Divi retrospective for the year 2021 would make a good recap to understand where this popular WordPress theme is at...
-Let's look back at some of the numbers and highlights of the past year...
-And imagine what Divi has in store for 2022...
+The year 2021 ends soon and I thought that this Divi retrospective for the year 2021 would make a good summary to understand where this WordPress theme is so popular...
+Let's go back to some figures and highlights of the year that just passed...
+And let's imagine what Divi is planning for 2022...

-It's a question some users are asking: why doesn't Divi update as much as it used to?
-Indeed, one might think that ElegantThemes has been stalling for the past few months...
-Let's say that's what the pessimists think.
-The optimists, on the other hand, think that Divi has reached its cruising speed.
+This is a question that some users ask themselves: Why doesn't Divi update as much as before?
+Indeed, one might think that ElegantThemes pedaled in the semolina for the last few months...
+Let's say that's what pessimists think.
+Optimists, on the other hand, think that Divi has reached its cruising speed.

-It's true, Divi hasn't released many major updates this year 2021, let's take a closer look:
+That's right, Divi didn't launch many major updates this year 2021, let's see more closely:

 YearsNumber of major updates